gburton/CE-Phoenix/README.md

 =========================
 ALL CREDIT GOES TO THE ORIGINAL AUTHORS OF THE BASE AND ADDONS
 ==============================================================
 All of the addons are commented in every file change with the proper support URL for each!
-I take no credit for any addons or developments.
+I take NO credit for any addons or developments.

-osCommerce 2.3.4 with Bootstrap, what more needs to be said.
+osCommerce 2.3.4 with Bootstrap UI and some necessary Addons...

-The ORIGINAL point was to try to keep changes to a minimum as this will allow easy porting of Addons.
-However, the idea of this fork is to create an up-to-date bootstrap osCommerce with specific addons.
+The idea of this fork is to create an up-to-date bootstrap osCommerce with specific addons.
-If there are enough votes in the issues section, I will try to get those installed as well.
+##THIS IS NOT THE PREFERRED INSTALLATION##, but it does give a base for a working store with the following addons.

 Addons have been specially commented so to easily find changes.
 All original code will remain, but they will be commented out for any changes.
-All changes cann be found by doing a search for the special commenting system of asterisks.
+All changes can be found by doing a search for the special commenting system of asterisks.
-__:::The current addon listing:::__
+__:::Current Add-on Listing:::__

 SEO Header Tags Reloaded added -- http://addons.oscommerce.com/info/8864
 Free Product Checkout added - http://addons.oscommerce.com/info/8080